seansteel3/COVID19TestProbability/README.md

 The RMD file contains 5 chunks, each containing their own function.
 The final chunk contains the main COVIDTestProbability function code.
 All previous chunks contain the functions the main function calls upon to complete and return its calculations.

-  * The first chunk contains the “DFFiller” function, which will input into a data frame the point, upper bound, and lower bound estimates for COVID19 PCR test sensitivity based upon a study by Dr. Kurcika et al.
+  * The first chunk contains the “DFFiller” function, which will input into a data frame the point, upper bound, and lower bound estimates for COVID19 PCR test sensitivity based upon a study by Kurcika et al.

   * The second chunk contains the “DFconstructor” function, which will build the main data frame used to store relevant values for calculations.
 This function calls upon the DFFiller function within it.